AmineDjeghri/LLM-notes/Writerside/AI tools reviews/AI Evaluation tools review.md

 ### LangSmith (by LangChain)
-Provides
+Provides an all in one platform for every stem of the LLM-powered application lifecycle.

 - **Site** : https://www.langchain.com/langsmith
 - **Review date** : 27/11/2024
 - **version** :
-- **Description**: Get your LLM app from prototype to production.
-LangSmith is an all-in-one developer platform for every step of the LLM-powered application lifecycle.
+- **Description**: An all in one platform :
 	    - Traces, hub, annotation, datasets
 	    - Collaborate with teammates
 	    - Layer in human feedback on runs or use AI-assisted evaluation